 If applying for your own personal information, we cannot charge for the first 20 hours of processing.

 For further information about fees and charges, please contact the TfNSW Information and Privacy Unit on (02) 8202 3768 or at email@example.com.

 Requests for personal information can also be made under the Privacy and Personal Information Protection Act 1998 (NSW) and the Health Records and Information Privacy Act 2002 (NSW).

-As outlined on the Access to information page on the Roads and Maritime website, solicitors can request information about registered operators in respect of traffic accidents.
+As outlined on the Access to Information page on our website, solicitors can request information about registered operators related to traffic accidents and vessel incidents.
 This information can be requested outside of the GIPA Act process.

 - Mail: Information and Privacy Unit, Transport for NSW, PO Box K659 Haymarket NSW 1240

 - Email: Information@transport.nsw.gov.au

 For more information about the GIPA Act and your right to access information (including review rights) contact the NSW Information and Privacy Commission: